ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 - What a task queue is and why it's important.
 - The components of the Mcdonald's task queue: cashier, worker, database behind LED screen
-- How these components look like in more general terms: application, worker, database backend.
+- How these components look in more general terms: application, worker, database backend.

 The table below maps the Mcdonalds components that we currently know to the